The My Settings tab, the last button on the Sidebar, allows players and GM's to control several important functions in Roll20.

 Finally, at the bottom of the My Settings tab is a button to Exit the current game.
 Clicking on the Exit Game button will return you to Your Games page.

 As a GM, there will be an additional button either labeled Re-Join as Player or Re-Join as GM.
-This button allows you to exit and re-join your game as a player, useful for previewing your Game from a player's perspective or if you’re trading off GM responsibilities of the Game to one of your players.
+This button lets you leave and rejoin your game as a player.
+It is useful for previewing your game from a player's perspective or transferring GM responsibilities to one of your players.